ShreyaThapa/v2-ach-api-docs/source/includes/_oauth.md

 ## Application access token

-Some endpoints require an *application access token*, which is different from a user access token.
-Application access tokens don't require any particular user's authorization, since they grant your application access to resources which belong to the application itself (i.e. events, webhooks, and webhook-subscriptions), rather than an account.
+Some endpoints require an *application access token*, which is different from a user **account access token**.
+Application access tokens don't require any particular user's authorization, since they grant an application access to resources which belong to the application itself (i.e. events, webhooks, and webhook-subscriptions), rather than an account.
 Provide your client credentials to receive an application access token.

 ### HTTP request